top of page

 PhD Student

 Emily received a B.A. in Psychology from Concordia University in 2019.
 Her undergraduate thesis, under the supervision of Dr. Sydney Miller, focused on the effects of coping strategies and optimism on resilience in disadvantaged youth.
 In 2019, she coordinated a study led by Drs.
 Jean-Philippe Gouin and Veronique Pepin on the effects of exercise training and cognitive behavioral therapy for insomnia on sleep apnea and insomnia.
-Emily is currently a graduate student in the Clinical Psychology program at Concordia University.
+Emily is currently a Ph.D student in the Clinical Psychology program at Concordia University.
 Her research interests include understanding how couples’ behaviors influence change in health behaviors, specifically eating and physical activity habits.

 james.jpeg